 Famous frontier town, located at the crossing of Grand Teton and Rocky Mountains, it became a heaven for outdoors sports enthusiast.
 The widely praised Elk Antler Arches Park, with its four arches made with thousands of elk antlers is a must see.

-Jackson Township, which is the only way to and from Grand Teton and Yellowstone.
+Jackson Town, which is the only way to and from Grand Teton and Yellowstone.
 The frequent shuttles of cowboys slowly made this prosperous place.

 Day 7: